 Water Action to Encourage Responsibility (WATER Project)

-In the WATER (Water Action to Encourage Responsibility) project, the Arboretum along with neighborhood, city, and county partners in the Lake Wingra watershed will work together to minimize harmful effects of stormwater that flows from urban land into lakes and rivers.
-Supported by the United States Environmental Protection Agency.
+In the WATER (Water Action to Encourage Responsibility) Project, the Arboretum and community partners work together to minimize harmful effects of stormwater that flows from urban land into lakes and rivers.
+The multi-year project has been supported by grants.

 Learn about the WATER (Water Action to Encourage Responsibility) project»